gnustep/tools-android/README.md

 * macOS: `~/Library/Android/GNUstep`
 * Linux: `~/Android/GNUstep`

+The build for each supported ABI is installed into its separate subfolder at that location (both libraries and header files differ per ABI).

-To use the toolchain from an Android project, you can use `$GNUSTEP_HOME/bin/gnustep-config` to obtain various flags that should be used to compile and link Objective-C files, e.g.
+To use the toolchain from an Android project, you can use `$GNUSTEP_HOME/$ABI_NAME/bin/gnustep-config` to obtain various flags that should be used to compile and link Objective-C files, e.g.

 * `gnustep-config --variable=CC`
 * `gnustep-config --objc-flags` (or `--debug-flags`)